nutrients

 minerals and vitamins

-Nutritional minerals and vitamin supplements where these are deficient can bring dramatic and immediate improvements in mood and thinking.
+If there is a deficiency, nutritional minerals and vitamin supplements can bring dramatic and immediate improvements in mood and thinking.
 Some are useless or toxic if they exceed requirements so its worth researching their effects.
 A better diet might work slower but is more sustainable.

 sugar

-Refined carbohydrates including sugar and alcohol stimulate the pleasure centres and relieve stress.
+Refined carbohydrates including sugar and alcohol stimulate pleasure centres in the body and relieve stress.
 Quitting and withdrawal is as difficult and uncomfortable as addictive drugs.

-High levels of sugar in the blood from eating refined carbohydrates leads to proteins being coated with a fur of short chain sugar molecules.
-This alters the shape of hormones and disrupts their action which relies on conformity of shape to receptors molecules.
+High levels of sugar in the blood from refined carbohydrates coats proteins with a fur of short chain sugar molecules.
+This alters the shape of hormones and disrupts their biochemical activity which relies on conformity of shape to receptors molecules.
 Short sugar molecules also attach to muscle fibers and are sheered when muscle fibers slide over each other.
-This causes heating and stiffness during movement by increasing friction.
+The friction causes heating and stiffness during movement.

-Sugar overstimulates the adrenals and disrupts the hormonal system compounding depression or anxiety.
+Sugar overstimulates the adrenals and disrupts the hormonal system compounding depression and anxiety.

 High sugar levels in packaged and fast foods is the leading cause of the devastating epidemic of hypoglycemia and diabetes in western countries.

 There are lots of web-links to sites extolling the virtues of sugar or limply advising moderation.
-I haven't found one with comprehensive well researched and documented information and references about its effects.
+I haven't found one one of these with well researched references to side effects.

 salt

-Refined salt has minerals extracted for sale to manufacturing industries to leave mostly sodium chloride.
+Most refined salt has minerals extracted for sale to manufacturing industries to leave mostly sodium chloride.
 Eating this raises the proportion of sodium to other ions in the body so we eat more to try to restore balance.
 Natural salt is more satisfying.
-It contains minerals in a similar proportion to those we have evolved to need and doesn't lead to the insatiable salt cravings that make fast food so more-ish.
+It contains minerals in more similar proportions to those we have evolved to need and doesn't lead to the insatiable salt cravings that make fast food so more-ish.